Mason Experimental Geometry Lab

 Spring 2022

-During Fall 2021 MEGL ran a 6 project program along with aiding 3 honor thesis projects with 33 participants (faculty, graduate, and undergraduate students).
+During Spring 2022 MEGL ran a 6 project program along with aiding 3 honor thesis projects with 33 participants (faculty, graduate, and undergraduate students).
 The six research/visualization groups are titled:

 • The stability of icebergs and other floating objects